 We believe that the Bible, consisting of the sixty-six books of both the Old and the New Testaments, is the Word of God, It is without error in the original autographs and is the sole authority in matters of belief and practice for those who are part of the Body of Messiah / the Church.
 (Joshua 1:8, Psalm 119:105, 2 Timothy 3:16-17)

-We believe the Bible provides a factual account of origins.
-In six literal days the heavens and the earth were created.
+the Bible provides a factual account of origins.
+In six literal days, the heavens and the earth were created.
 By disobedience, man became separated from God through his own personal sin and death entered the world.
 (Genesis 1:1-2:25, Genesis 3:1-24, Romans 5:12)

 - Israel’s unique status as the elect nation.

 - The irrevocable gift of the land of Israel to the Jewish people.

 - That while all the families of the earth are blessed through Abraham’s seed, Israel’s unconditional covenants will be fulfilled in Israel, and not in the Church.
 (Genesis 12:1-3, Romans 9:1-11:36)

 that the Ekklesia (Church) began at Shavuot (Pentecost) and consists of all Jewish and Gentile believers of this age.
 Jewish believers of this age are members of both Israel and the Church.
 While Gentile believers share in the spiritual blessings of Israel’s unconditional covenants, the Ekklesia does not in any respect replace Israel as God’s Chosen People.
 The Church’s divinely mandated responsibilities in this age are to make disciples of all nations in accordance with the to the Jew first prescription given directly to the Apostle Paul from the Lord Jesus.
 Evangelism, sharing the Gospel unashamedly, stems from the disciple making process among all peoples of all nations.
 (Matthew 28:18-20, Galatians 1:15-17, Romans 1:16)